Woljtek/monitoring/trace-processor/README.md

 1. [x] **Array use case and filtering**

-Defining a 'match' and optionally 'convert' properties on a 'from' properties which describe an array value will filter them and create only an entity for those matching the regular expression.
+Defining a 'match' and optionally 'convert' properties on a 'from' properties which describes an array value will filter them and create only an entity for those matching the regular expression.

 Config;
 ```yaml